Indian Blessing: 2008: three-year-old season

 Indian Blessing began her three-year-old campaign on January 13 with a win in the Grade II Santa Ynez Stakes at Santa Anita Park in California.
-Her time of 1:19.64 for 7 furlongs set a record for the then new Cushion-track surface.
-She kept her unbeaten record intact with a win in the February 9 running of the Silverbulletday Stakes at the Fair Grounds Race Course in Louisiana, holding off Proud Spell in the stretch to win by a length.
-However Proud Spell then beat her in the Fair Grounds Oaks on March 8.
+Her time of 1:19.64 for 7 furlongs set a record for the then-new Cushion-track surface.
+She kept her unbeaten record intact with a win in the February 9 Silverbulletday Stakes at the Fair Grounds Race Course in Louisiana, holding off Proud Spell in the stretch to win by a length.
+However, Proud Spell then beat her in the Fair Grounds Oaks on March 8.
 Baffert said, "[Her jockey] tried to get her to slow down, but she was fighting him.
 We realized that you've got to just let her go or she's not going to give you that extra kick."

 Baffert gave the filly a layoff, then entered her in the Acorn Stakes on June 7 at a distance of one mile.
 Indian Blessing set fast opening fractions but was passed by Zaftig (Horse) in the stretch, finishing second by 4½ lengths.
-Acorn Stakes She rebounded with a win in the six-furlong Prioress Stakes, where she broke poorly and then raced from off the pace for the first time, pulling clear of the field in the stretch.
+She rebounded with a win in the six-furlong Prioress Stakes, where she broke poorly and raced from off the pace for the first time, pulling clear of the field in the stretch.
 Baffert said, "So, now we know she can rate and that is a dimension you always want to see."

 On August 2 in the Test Stakes, heavily favored Indian Blessing left five other 3-year-old fillies at the quarter pole and drew away to a 7-length victory, covering the 7 furlongs in 1:22.70.
 On September 20, she took on older mares for the first time, winning the Gallant Bloom Handicap by 6¼ lengths.
-She entered the Breeders' Cup Filly & Mare Sprint on October 24 at Santa Anita as the favorite, but was passed in the stretch by Ventura to finish second.
+She entered the Breeders' Cup Filly & Mare Sprint on October 24 at Santa Anita as the favorite but was passed in the stretch by Ventura to finish second.

 Indian Blessing finished her three-year-old campaign by winning her fifth Grade I race, the 7-furlong La Brea Stakes, in 1:20:89 on December 27, 2008.
 The race was marred by the injury of Indyanne, who battled Indian Blessing for the win.
 “This was a bittersweet win," Baffert said.
 "I’m very sad about what happened to (Indyanne)."
 Indian Blessing was awarded the Eclipse Award as American Champion Female Sprint Horse for 2008.
 "We feel very, very fortunate.
-It's an 'all-in-the-family' situation starting many years ago," said her owner Hal Earnhardt, referring to the fact that he had also bred Indian Blessing's sire.
+It's an 'all-in-the-family' situation starting many years ago," said her owner, Hal Earnhardt, referring to the fact that he had also bred Indian Blessing's sire.
 "We might not ever be in this position again, so, like her name says, we're blessed to be here."